CUTLER-H2020/Platform-v1/Deployment/Ansible/README.md

 - cutler-install-cluster-2.sh (installs Kafka cluster only)
 - cutler-install-cluster-3.sh (installs Elasticsearch cluster only)

 ## Handling issues
 - Flume can sometimes throw errors when installing using the shell script, if this happens simply change directory to 'hadoop-ansible' and run the install-spark-flume.yml playbook using: ansible-playbook -i hadoop-ansible/hosts/host hadoop-ansible/install-spark-flume.yml

-- The timeout clause on the Kafka service has been removed, the service should come up in its own time, if this does not happen then the service must be started manually on the target machine.
+- The timeout on 'wait_for_kafka_up' in the Kafka service has been removed, the service should come up in its own time, if this does not happen then the service must be started manually on the target machine.
 The scripts to do start Kafka manually are in the bin folder of the Kafka deployment directory.